 The Polygon Premier is available in two different models – the Premier Ultralight and the Premier XC.
 Both models feature the same lightweight frame and Shimano drivetrain, but the Ultralight comes with a rigid fork and thinner street tires, while the Premier XC comes with a coil suspension fork and knobby all-terrain tires.
 In this review, we will cover both models in 20″ and 24″ wheel sizes.

-Polygon Premier Ultralight Overview
+Polygon Premier XC and Ultralight

 RATING: Highly Recommended

-BEST FOR: Neighborhood or aggressive riders on paved or mild dirt
+BEST FOR: Neighborhood or aggressive riders on paved or mild dirt trails

-GEARS: 7-speed with Shimano Tourney Grip
+GEARS: 7-speed with Shimano Tourney Grip (all sizes and models)

 - Budget-friendly price tag with free shipping

 - Modern graphics on a lightweight aluminum frame